sami-s-hajjaj/ai-labs/lab1.md

       return filtered
     ```

     This function will filter the student based on the input arguments provided.
 The function will ignore the input argument if it has empty string, i.e. `""`.
-If the any of the input arguments is provided, the function will find the students whose detail(s) matches the input.
+If any of the input arguments is provided, the function will find the students whose detail(s) matches the input.

     For example,